Vyral/robin-phillips/_posts/2019-06-27-looking-to-update-your-home-top-10-home-features-to-change.md

 **9\.
 Low bathroom vanities.** These were trendy in the 80s, but nowadays, vanities are much higher.&nbsp;

 **10\.
 Mix-and-match flooring.** If you have hardwood flooring throughout your home, make sure it’s the same type of hardwood with the same stain.
-Nobody wants different types of hardwood in each bedroom.&nbsp;
+Nobody wants different types of hardwood in each room.&nbsp;

-If you have any questions about the updates you plan on making to your home—whether they’ll bring you top dollar, what your budgetary constraints will be, or what the trends are—don’t hesitate to give me a call.
-I’d be happy to help you.&nbsp;<br>&nbsp;
+If you have any questions about the updates you plan on making to your home—whether they’ll bring you top dollar, what your budget should be, or what the trends are—don’t hesitate to give me a call.
+I’d be happy to help you.

-&nbsp;